Briggs & Stratton 20700 - 2200 PSI 1.2 GPM Electric Pressure Washer

 Other Features

-- Total Stop System (TSS): This feature automatically shuts off the pressure washer when the trigger is not engaged, to prolong the pump's lifespan.
+- Total Stop System (TSS): The pressure washer includes a feature that shuts off the motor when the trigger is not engaged, extending the pump's longevity.

 - Safety: Safety of operation is enhanced by a trigger lock mechanism (which prevents accidental operation).

-- Accessories: On top of an owner's manual (opens in a new tab) and the usual documentation to get you swiftly started, the Briggs & Stratton 20700 also comes with power cord, foam cannon (to add cleaning solutions to the water), spray gun, pressure hose and wand.
+- Accessories: On top of an owner's manual (opens in a new tab) and the usual documentation to get you swiftly started, the Briggs & Stratton 20700 also comes with spray gun, foam cannon (to add cleaning solutions to the water), pressure hose, wand and power cord.

 The Briggs & Stratton 20700's performance versus other pressure washers